 Access and Payments

-You can apply for payments from 1 September 2020 but in order to do so, you need to create an apprenticeship service account and add the apprentice to it.
+You need to create an apprenticeship service account and add the apprentice to it.
 This is the system that apprenticeship levy payers have been using over the last couple of years to manage their apprentices but will be new to nearly all SMEs.
 Here at Damar Training, we have experienced account managers who can guide you through the process of how to get your business set up on the system, add your apprentices and apply for the incentive payments.

 You will receive the incentive payment in two equal instalments: 50% after the apprentice completes 90 days of their apprenticeship and the remaining 50% after 365 days.
 To get the full payment, the apprentice must still be in employment and training after one year.
 Payments are made on the 10th working day of the month.